 David McKeon is an Australian Olympic swimmer who has established himself as an excellent competitor in 200m and 400m Freestyle events.
 David did not take up competitive swimming until 2010 at age 18, after he watched his sister Emma compete at the World Youth Olympics and was inspired to follow in her footsteps.

-David has a number of family connections to the sport, his father Ron has won two Commonwealth gold medals and competed at two Olympic Games, mother Susie competed at the 1982 Commonwealth Games and Uncle Rob is an Olympic medallist.
-This family backing has placed both David and sister Emma in a strong position for their swimming careers.
+David has a number of family connections to the sport, his father Ron has won two Commonwealth Games, mother Susie competed at the 1982 Commonwealth Games and Uncle Rob is an Olympic medallist.
+This family history in the sport has placed both David and sister Emma in a strong position for their swimming careers.